 As a French native (from France) he finds this interesting and annoying (the fact that Quebec gives France problems).

 Though Quebec City is known for its European architecture and vibe, he doesn’t believe it is so European.
 He says for North America, it is more European, and is very beautiful, but it isn’t actually European.

-He outlines the differences between the different countries he has studied in.
+During the interview, he outlined the differences between the different countries he has lived in.
 He says in the States it is more logical and conceptual rather in France it is pure memorization.

 He did say that Americans tend to give more Multiple Choice exams rather than France, which is more writing based.